John Starr Cooke: Tepoztlan, Mexico 1963-1966

 after which Cooke nursed Bowen back to health in Tepoztlan.

 When Bowen had recovered, Cooke sent him to New York, providing money and a place to stay in New York City.
 Cooke's aim was for Bowen to draw Dr Timothy Leary and his associates at Millbrook, New York into Cooke's circle of influence.
 Cooke had taken LSD in December 1962 and wished to find out whether Leary and his associates would, with LSD, create something positive or create more danger and damage for the future.

 Bowen arrived in New York around April 1964 and was unable to find Leary until mid-1964.

 On Bowen's first trip to Millbrook (likely between June 1964 and October 1964), he took large copies of the New Tarot images that Cooke had painted.
 Leary was interested and Ralph Metzner was "immediately struck by their evocative force."
 Leary later referred to Cooke as "the great crippled wizard".
 Bowen paid a second visit to Millbrook around January 1965.

 Bowen kept Cooke informed of the latest developments in the psychedelic movement.
 Bowen was part of a loose-knit group under the direction of Cooke called the Psychedelic Rangers.
 The individuals in this group were dispatched to areas where psychedelic culture was emerging in order to further the movement.

 On May 28, 1965, the ONE Ouija sessions were re-convened at Tepotzlan when Rosalind Sharpe Wall and Bill Eaton came to visit Cooke.
 Bill Eaton stayed in Mexico and the ONE Ouija sessions continued sporadically for the next nine months.

 In early January 1966 Cooke and Eaton flew up from Mexico and held a couple of ONE Ouija sessions in Bolinas, California.

 On February 16, 1966, Cooke and Eaton held the final ONE Ouija session in Mexico.

 In May 1966 Cooke directed Michael Bowen to return to San Francisco, where a psychedelic community was gathering force in the Haight Ashbury district.
 Bowen discovered the San Francisco Oracle and its editor Allen Cohen and became a member of the staff.
 Cooke was later published in issue number nine in an essay beginning "ONE – that Great Architect of the Universes – designed a single Design."

-Cooke spoke to Michael Bowen on 6 October 1966, the day LSD became illegal in California.
-Bowen and Allen Cohen had just conducted the Love Pageant Rally, and Bowen phoned Cooke to report on its success.
-During the conversation they conceived the plan for the Human Be-In.